-Once you have prepared your housesitters checklist or briefing document make a note of any feedback.
-It might be useful to keep the document and update it with any specifics that are mentioned by the housesitter.
+Once you have prepared your housesitters checklist, house sitter binder make a note of any feedback you may get.
+It might be useful to keep the this house sitting guide updated it with any specifics that are mentioned by your house sitters.

 So if you are planning a trip and you need housesitters to keep your home, property and pets safe and well cared for in your absence look no further.
 We can help you at Housesitmatch.com.
 We specialise in helping homeowners when they are looking for housesitters, to find the best possible match for their needs.
 So join us soon and we’ll help you to get started.